Northeast Oklahoma Community Corrections Center

 In December 1994, the first offenders were transferred to the newly established facility.

 Subsequently, a new 264-bed housing unit, a dining/kitchen facility, Central Control, and the warehouse/maintenance building were constructed.
 A portion of the inmate population still provides institutional maintenance and support functions for both the Oklahoma Forensic Center and NOCC.

 Many inmates lack education, a key component in avoiding re-incarceration.
-NOCC offers literacy courses as well as Pre-High School Equivalency and High School Equivalency diplomas.
+NOCCC offers literacy courses as well as Pre-High School Equivalency and High School Equivalency diplomas.

-For those inmates who need substance abuse treatment, NOCC teaches them ways to avoid drug and alcohol use, while also helping them develop cognitive, social, emotional, and coping skills needed to avoid using.
+For those inmates who need substance abuse treatment, NOCCC teaches them ways to avoid drug and alcohol use, while also helping them develop cognitive, social, emotional, and coping skills needed to avoid using.